JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/lab.md

 ```
 These concepts will be expanded further in the type [lecture](@ref type_lecture), however for now note that this construction is quite useful for example if we wanted to create derivative rules for our function `derivativeof(::typeof(polynomial), ...)`.

-Looking at the last two expersions `+`, `*`, we can see that in Julia, operators are also functions.
+Looking at mathematical operators `+`, `*`, we can see that in Julia they are also standalone functions.
 ```@repl lab01_base
 +
 *
 ```
 The main difference from our `polynomial` function is that there are multiple methods, for each of these functions.
-Each one of the methods coresponds to a specific combination of arguments, for which the function can be specialized to.
+Each one of the methods coresponds to a specific combination of arguments, for which the function can be specialized to using *multiple dispatch*.
 You can see the list by calling a `methods` function:
 ```julia
 julia> methods(+)
 # 190 methods for generic function "+":